 A garden for all seasons

-The main task during the summer is to harvest our produce to use in the cafe and shop.
+The main task during the summer is usually to harvest our produce to use in the cafe and shop.
 We need to water the salad crops in the glasshouses, as well as pruning our various fruit trees.
 Of course, the grass also needs constant mowing and edging.
 In summer 2020 our small team of gardeners are working around the clock to harvest produce but also to catch up with all the weeds that have grown since Attingham was closed due to Coronavirus and had just three members of outdoor staff for the 4,000 acre estate.
 Slowly our volunteers are returning and helping us to get back on top of things.

 Towards the end of the year we start digging new beds ready for the following year.
 We replenish the soil in our glasshouse beds and prune the apple trees in the orchard.
 Pots need cleaning, labels need sorting and seeds have to be ordered as we prepare for the coming spring, and our yearly cycle starts over again.